 How to Cook a Brisket in the Oven

-I charred my brisket on the grill and then let it fully cook in the oven.
+I charred my brisket on the grill and then finished cooking it in the oven.
 This gave it a crispy texture on the outside.
-You can do the searing on the stovetop too and then move it to the oven.
+You can also sear the meat on the stovetop and then transfer it to the oven.

 The secret to cooking a brisket in the oven is cooking it for a long time at a low temperature.
 This will keep the juices in the meat and make it even more tender.